 Findings of the Attorney General’s Report

-A team of Michigan State Police Detectives, Special Agents, and local police officers gathered vital information concerning sex abuse within the Diocese of Marquette over the course of eight hours on October 3, 2018.
+A team of Michigan State Police Detectives, Special Agents, and local police officers gathered vital information concerning sex abuse within the Diocese of Marquette over eight hours on October 3, 2018.

 The investigative team gathered evidence through multiple methods, such as seizing over 1.5 million paper documents, 2.5 million electronic documents, victim interviews, a tip line, and police investigations.
 This investigation revealed a wealth of information about the clergy sex abuse occurring in the Diocese of Marquette.
 Some key findings of the investigation include:

 How Long the Abuse Went On

 The clergy abuse report for the Diocese of Marquette stated that the abuse allegations mentioned spanned from January 1, 1950.
 This means Marquette residents experienced 73 consecutive years of sexual misconduct from priests the community trusted.
+The report states that even though the Department of the Attorney General is providing this information, it does not serve as a confirmation that the allegations against the Diocese of Marquette are credible.

 Number of Priests Accused

-The report lists 44 priests that had allegations of sexual misconduct against them.
+The report lists 44 priests who had allegations of sexual misconduct against them.
 Thirty-two priests the report mentions are dead, but the Department of Attorney General issued criminal charges in 11 cases and reached convictions in 7.
+Out of the large group of priests, there were six that the Diocese of Marquette identified as having “substantiated claims against them of sexual abuse,” including:

 - Rev. Aaron Nowicki